-Recipients of the Third Annual Television Academy Honors were:
+Recipients of the 3rd Television Academy Honors were:

 - CSI "Coup De Grace" — One of America's most popular dramas tackles the still important and challenging questions of race, profiling and assumptions about racial prejudice.
 "Coup De Grace" is an emotionally charged story of a veteran cop who kills another off-duty officer by accident and the infighting that ensues between the police and the local community as they work out the ugly details of the case.
 (Produced by CBS Productions in association with Jerry Bruckheimer Television)